 Fraternity Recruitment: Great Men Go Greek!

 Fraternity recruitment occurs for two weeks at the beginning of every semester in a semi-structured format.
 The Interfraternity Council sponsors an Information Night to kick off Rush Week, and then men interested in joining a fraternity attend a variety of functions both on campus, and at individual fraternity houses.
 Bids are extended at the end of those two weeks.
 A Master Rush Calendar will be created to organize every fraternity’s events for the 10 days of recruitment.
-This calendar will be made available on this website, and will also be posted around campus, and handed out at IFC Info Night!
+This calendar will be posted around campus, and handed out at IFC Info Night!
 You are also encouraged to contact a fraternity directly for more information about that organization’s events.